naaniraj/DevOps-tools/INTERVIEW-QUESTIONS.md

 ➤ How do you use sed and awk for text processing?<br>
 ➤ How do you find the Process ID (PID) of a Linux process?<br>

+1 .How would you approach a CI/CD pipeline failure?<br>
+2 .How do you manage infrastructure as code with tools like Terraform? <br>
+3 .How would you handle a Docker container not starting?<br>
+4 .
+How do you implement monitoring and logging for systems?<br>
+5 .
+How would you ensure high availability and disaster recovery?<br>